fenago/katacoda-scenarios/hyperledger-fabric-advanced/hlf-advanced-chaincode/steps/8/text.md

 peer chaincode query [flags]
 ```

-Here is an example of the peer chaincode query command, which queries the peer ledger for the chaincode named mycc at version 1.0 for the value of variable a
+Here is an example of the peer chaincode query command, which queries the peer ledger for the chaincode named acmechannel for the value of variable a
 `peer chaincode query -C acmechannel -n gocc  -c '{"Args":["query","a"]}'`{{execute T3}}